stoneface86/trackerboy/README.md

 WIP!
 This project is currently in the development phase (major version 0).

+If you have any questions or would like to contribute, feel free to contact me on discord.
+My tag is stoneface#7646 or you can join the server, https://discord.gg/m6wcAK3

 ## Getting Started

  * __Build:__ To compile Trackerboy from source, see the [build instructions](BUILD.md)